Assessment is used to provide pupils, teachers and parents with information to target improvements and celebrate success.

 Efforts grades: A-D

-Effort grades are awarded at least once every term.
+Effort grades are awarded at least once every half term.

 They can be awarded for a particular piece of work or for progress over a period of time.